What is Margin Requirement?

 In stock trading with leverage, the ratios tend to be much lower and therefore traders are asked to deposit more money as risk capital.

-Spread betting margin is also combined with higher leverage ratios meaning that traders only need to put down a fraction of the total trade size as requirement.
+Spread betting leverage is also combined with higher leverage ratios meaning that traders only need to put down a fraction of the total trade size as requirement.

 Margin requirement and regulatory framework: SEC, FINRA, CFTC